There is still the need for a better Goodreads alternative

 Although I decided to sign up for a Hardcover account, I did not spend that much time exploring it.
 I felt a bit of a social reading fatigue from Goodreads, Oku, and Literal, and since Hardcover also has a dedicated focus on connecting with others and explore their bookshelves, it was not the alternative I was looking for.
 While Hardcover's interface might be more modern compared to Goodreads, it almost feels a bit gimmicky to me.
 Its iOS app, which probably is just a web app wrapper, was quite buggy when I tried it out.
 Some interactions did not work as intended and overall, I was not happy with the experience.

-Nevertheless, it is great to see that there is another company building a better Goodreads alternative.
+It is great to see that there are more companies building better Goodreads alternatives.
 After spending a serious amount of time researching and reading about all and everything that is wrong and bad about Goodreads, I got the clear image that there is still the need for a better alternative.
 Tracking what you are reading, the books you would like to buy, getting reading stats, and connecting with fellow readers to discover new books together might sound like a niche in the first place.
 But Oku and Literal quickly demonstrated that multiple users are seeking for a beautiful designed social book tracking platform.
 However, the biggest challenge is to turn that into a sustainable business, to keep the lights on.
 While subscriptions sound logical, people experience subscription fatigue.
 There is the need to figure out other ways to monetize such a platform.
 And yeah, that is an incredible hard challenge indeed.

 For now, I decided to track my reading and all the books I own and the ones I want to buy and read next for my own.
 I love personal curation, and therefore I started using Book Tracker, and indie app that allows me to manage my book list, track my reading progress, build up a digital library, and save my favorite quotes.
 There is no social aspect.
 Book Tracker works for you only, and to be honest, I love that.
 It is a beautiful designed, native app, that provides me with everything I was hoping for.
 Book Tracker is build by Simone Montalto.
 He shares frequent updates about his apps on Mastodon.